phac-nml/typingQC/README.md

 Where the `samplesheet.csv` is structured as above.

+# Output

-Output JSON file for IRIDA Next is located in `results/irida/output.json`:
+Output JSON file for loading metadata into IRIDA Next is located in `results/irida/output.json.gz`:

 ```
 {